Jacques d'Albon: Death of the king

 Diane and Saint André keenly encouraged Henry in his repression of Protestantism, advocating for the Edict of Compiègne and Edict of Ecouen in early 1559.

 Saint André represented the king as one of his principle negotiators during the peace talks that followed his release.
 At the peace celebration for the conclusion of the Italian Wars in 1559, Henry was killed in an accident during a joust by his opponent Montgommery.
 Saint André was one of the three guards of honour who stood over the body for the forty days preceding the funeral, alongside Montmorency and Coligny.

 Reign of François II

 Saint André was among those who maintained access to power after the accidental death of Henry II.
 As an ally of Guise, he was not sent away from court at the beginning of the new reign.
-The administration was however in dire straits, and in the general repossession of alienated royal land in the opening months of François' reign, he would lose the seigneurie of Saint-Seine-sur-Vigeanne.
+The administration was however in dire straits, and in the general repossession of alienated royal land in the opening months of François' reign, he would lose the seigneurie of Saint-Seine-sur-Vingeanne.